-THIS COURSE WILL BE OFFERED AS AN ONLINE COURSE IN Sumer 2019, IN A CONDENSED FORM
+THIS COURSE WILL BE OFFERED AS AN ONLINE COURSE IN Spring of 2021

-Below, you find the course syllabus both for a regular semester and for the online version during a reduced summer semester (2019).
-Look for the online sections only for Summer 19, please.
+Below, you find the course syllabus both for a regular semester and for the online version during a reduced summer semester (2021).

 It addresses the history of religion as discussed by German theologians, mystics, philosophers, writers, and others from the Middle Ages to the 20th Century